Pornography has a profound influence among men and boys.

 Most everyday users of pornography are heterosexual males.
 Looking at, and masturbating to, pornography is the routine practice of large numbers of men.
 And most of the commercial pornographic industry caters to heterosexual men.

 Pornography has an increasingly significant influence on boys' and men's sexualities.
 Pornography has become the default sex educator for large numbers of boys and young men, and to some extent girls and young women.
+In this XY collection, I have pulled together some key materials on pornography, men, and boys.
+Additions are most welcome.

 There is compelling evidence that pornography shapes attitudes and behaviours, from experimental, correlational, and longitudinal studies and from meta-analyses of these.
 Pornography influences: